purdiea/Git-Intro/README.md

 * Clone a git-hub repository.

- Go to the repository you want to clone online and copy the address by selecting the green button Clone or Download - then make sure Use SSH is selected, and copy the address.
+ Go to the repository you want to clone online and copy the address by selecting the green button _"Clone or Download"_ - then make sure Use SSH is selected, and copy the address.
 (The https version is not compatable with 2 factor authentication in GitHub).
 In the terminal, run the following:

  >git clone git@github.com:sandramchung/choc-chip.git